 The company was incorporated in Namibia on 16 June 1998, for the purpose of owning investments in companies involved in mineral exploration, mining and beneficiation.
-The company's holding company is THL Zinc Limited, a company incorporated in Mauritius.
+The company's holding company is THL Zinc Namibia Holdings which is a wholly owned subsidiary of THL Zinc Limited, a company incorporated in Mauritius.
 The ultimate holding company is Vedanta Resources plc, incorporated in the United Kingdom which in turn is controlled by Mr Anil Agarwal and persons closely related to him.